Windows Safety Master

-After removing this rogue software, you should reset one's Hosts file.
-Don't skip this step, Windows Safety Master modifies your Hosts files, and you will encounter browser redirect problems if malicious entries will not be eliminated.
+After removing this rogue software, reset your Hosts file.
+Do not skip this step since Windows Safety Master modifies your Hosts file and you will encounter browser redirect problems if malicious entries are not eliminated.

 Other tools known to remove Windows Safety Master: